 We know that ice cream is delicious, and you want to share all the good things in your life with your dog.
 We completely understand.
 However, before you let your pup lick your cone, you should stop and ask yourself whether it’s safe for them to do so.
 After all, the last thing you want is to cause your dog any health issues because you let them have a taste of something that may be harmful.

 So, in order to put your mind at ease, we consulted with one of our in-house veterinarians to determine if it’s okay for you to let your pooch have a little bit of your frozen treat—because there’s absolutely nothing as adorable as a dog licking an ice cream cone.

 The answer is a careful yes, as a small lick of vanilla ice cream is unlikely to cause serious health issues for most dogs, as long as there is no xylitol in it, which is toxic for dogs.
 However, that doesn’t mean they should be eating ice cream, and you really should avoid giving it to your pooch in the first place, as it will not benefit them in the slightest.

 There are two questions here, and you already know the answer to one.

-The first question is — is it safe? — the answer is likely yes, in that there’s nothing toxic in vanilla ice cream that could kill your dog if they got a taste.
+The first question is—is it safe?
+The answer is likely yes, in that there’s nothing toxic in vanilla ice cream that could seriously harm your dog if they got a taste.
 Unless your dog is lactose intolerant, a little bit of ice cream probably won’t hurt them.

-There’s one huge caveat here: Some ice creams, usually those low in sugar, have artificial sweeteners in them.
-Some sweeteners, like Xylitol, are toxic to dogs and can kill them, so check the ingredients list before offering your mutt your spoon.
+However, there’s one huge caveat here: Some ice creams, usually those low in sugar, have artificial sweeteners in them.
+Some sweeteners, like xylitol, are toxic to dogs and can kill them, so check the ingredients list before offering your mutt your spoon.